shawndcarpenter/test/thoughts.md

 - 10am to 2pm
 - 6pm to 10pm
 2. I will spend extra time practicing coding using the commands learned in live sessions and assignments, especially those which I may struggle to commit to memory.

+## Shoutout
+1. My father has been very supportive of me.
+He has been a programmer for the government since the old mainframe days, and he is very interested in hearing about my experiences in Turing.